Shelpin/aeternalsv2/tech_plan_24_03.md

 ### 2.5 Critical Issues Identified

-Through extensive debugging, we've identified the core issue preventing the system from working properly:
+Through extensive debugging, we've identified the core issues preventing the system from working properly:

+#### 2.5.1 Runtime Method Access Issue

 1. **Runtime Method Access Issue**:
    - The ElizaOS runtime puts methods like `getAgentId` and `getLogger` on the prototype chain